 Lectures, Tours, Demonstrations

-Read through our program descriptions below, and if you are unsure which program best suits your needs, contact us at the email address below, with a description of what you are looking for in community engagement: email@example.com
+Read through our program descriptions below.
+If you are unsure which program best suits your needs, contact us at the email address below, with a description of what you're looking for in community engagement: email@example.com.

 Supporting Our Efforts

 Click on the name of the program below.
 You can also read more about our programs by reading our program descriptions.